Available: Requestable

 Philippe Sands

-Philippe Sands Philippe Joseph Sands, KC [https://www.thebritishacademy.ac.uk/fellows/philippe-sands-hon-fba/ Hon FBA] (born 17 October 1960) is a British and French writer and lawyer at 11 King's Bench Walk and Professor of Laws and Director of the Centre on International Courts and Tribunals at University College London.
-A specialist in international law, he appears as counsel and advocate before many international courts and tribunals, including the International Court of Justice, the International Tribunal for the Law of the Sea, the European Court of Justice, the European Court of Human Rights and the International Criminal Court.
+Philippe Sands Philippe Joseph Sands (born 17 October 1960) is a British, French, and Mauritian writer and lawyer at 11 King's Bench Walk and Professor of Laws and Director of the Centre on International Courts and Tribunals at the Faculty of Laws, University College London.
+Working in international law, he has appeared as counsel and advocate before international courts and tribunals.

 the exalted life and mysterious death of a Nazi fugitive